Damodar Naik

-Damodar Gajanan Naik (born 6 September 1971) is an Indian politician and associated with the Bharatiya Janata Party from the state of Goa.
-He was the member for the Fatorda constituency of the Goa Legislative Assembly between 2002 and 2012 in the Cabinet of Manohar Parrikar.
+Damodar Gajanan "Damu" Naik (born 6 September 1971) is an Indian politician and associated with the Bharatiya Janata Party from the state of Goa.
+He was the member for the Fatorda Assembly constituency of the Goa Legislative Assembly between 2002 and 2012 in the Cabinet of Manohar Parrikar.

 Early life and education

 Damodar Naik was born on 6 September 1971 to Gajanan B. Naik and Laxmi G. Naik.
 He obtained a Bachelor of Arts from Goa University in 1994.